Sleep training for 6 month olds and older babies: How to, methods and tips

 Can you sleep train 6 month olds and older babies?

-In short — yes you can.
-After 4 months of age, the American Academy of Pediatrics [1] (AAP) recommends putting your baby in their sleep space when they are drowsy, but not already asleep.
-And for good reason: Once children learn to fall asleep independently they tend to fall asleep easier and have fewer night wakings [2].
+Yes, most babies are developmentally ready for sleep training at 6 months and older.
+After 4 months of age, the American Academy of Pediatrics [] (AAP) recommends putting your baby in their sleep space when they are drowsy, but not already asleep.
+And for good reason: Once children learn to fall asleep independently they tend to fall asleep easier and have fewer night wakings [].
 This generally means that there are fewer disruptions to sleep and more rest for the entire family.

 However, “drowsy but awake” isn’t always straightforward.
 Many infants are used to being rocked, held, or fed to help them drift off to sleep.
 Making the switch to a routine where they are left to sleep on their own can be tricky, especially if a strong sleep association has been formed.
 Depending on their personality, they may struggle with the new routine, causing stress for both the baby and their caregiver.